 As we creep towards summer vacation season lots of us are making plans for that big, much needed summer getaway.
 And even though the idea behind any vacation is to get away from the everyday and enjoy a wonderful period of rest and relaxation, vacation preparation can be, in itself, rather exhausting.

-However, between booking Airbnbs, packing suitcases, corralling all the right travel documents and making sure that any furry family members who will not be making the trip will be well cared for while you are gone, there is something else you should add to your list; making sure to complete this cleaning checklist to help ensure that you do not return from your trip in a week or so to a smelly, buggy home.
+However, between booking Airbnbs, packing suitcases, corralling all the right travel documents, prepping your plants for an extended time period without your care and making sure that any furry family members who will not be making the trip will be well cared for while you are gone, there is something else you should add to your list; making sure to complete this cleaning and organization checklist to help ensure that you do not return from your trip in a week or so to a smelly, buggy home.

 Inventory Your Refrigerator